Frequently Asked Questions

-Can I use my financial aid to help fund my trip?
+Can I use my financial aid to help fund my program?

-Can I work overseas while participating in a study abroad program?
+Can I work overseas while participating in a education abroad program?

-Most programs offer at least two options for living arrangements.
-These include: apartment living, dormitory living, and host family living.
-However, there are some programs which only offer a host family living situation.
+Program housing options may include apartment living, dormitory living, and host family living.
 Students can find out what type of living arrangements are offered by reviewing the program logistics section of an individual program web page.